eaglestone/minecraft-pi-ruby/README.md

 understand as they work towards creating their own scripts.

 All the fun of Minecraft Pi Edition and all the goodness of Ruby!
-With Sonic Pi, KidsRuby and Minecraft, there really is no reason not to show you students the joy of Ruby programming!
+With Sonic Pi, KidsRuby and now Minecraft, there really is no reason not to show you students the joy of Ruby programming!

 ##Introduction